yowi0/baimless-api-snippets/README.md

 # 🙋‍♂️ Contribute 🙋‍♂️

-_If you see any mistake or have any issue feel free to oepn [issue](https://github.com/rollraw/baimless-api-book/issues) or if you want to improve the project you can open a [pull request](https://github.com/rollraw/baimless-api-book/pulls)_
+_If you see any mistake or have any issue feel free to open a [issue](https://github.com/rollraw/baimless-api-book/issues) or if you want to improve the project you can open a [pull request](https://github.com/rollraw/baimless-api-book/pulls)_

 ---
 ⌨️ with ❤️ by [yowi0](https://github.com/yowi0) 😊